shannonlindsay/FabricSpells101/Instructions/Labs/06-Resources.md

 # Resources

+## Starter .pbix file and other lab resources

+All resources from today's workshop can be found in the [GitHub repo](https://github.com/shannonlindsay/FabricSpells101/tree/queen/Allfiles/Labs).

 ## Collection of all Fabric Labs

 Take a look at the curated collection of [labs](https://microsoftlearning.github.io/mslearn-fabric/) that inclues all of the labs embedded in the Microsoft Learn modules on Fabric.
 There are 30+ Labs here that are sure to touch on every aspect of the Fabric platform!